 One of the worst things about asbestos-related illness is that by the time you are symptomatic, you will have been exposed to either a large amount of asbestos or have been exposed over a long period without knowing it.
 At the point of diagnosis for major diseases such as mesothelioma and lung cancer, your lungs will be to the point where the asbestos has become lodged and cannot be removed.

 Though rarely recommended, there are situations when asbestos encapsulation is necessary.
-The encapsulation process runs $2 to $6 per sq. ft. and is a process where the found asbestos is sealed with a protective shell to prevent the fibers from dispersing in the air.
+The cost to encapsulate asbestos tile and pipes is typically 15% to 25% less expensive than removal because it saves on disposal and demolition costs.
+The encapsulation process runs $2 to $6 per sq.ft. and is a process where the found asbestos is sealed with a protective shell to prevent the fibers from dispersing in the air.

-In most cases, your asbestos removal company will leave your home completely clean, sanitary, and safe after the removal process has been completed.
+Your asbestos abatement company should leave your home completely clean, sanitary, and safe after completing the removal process.
 After all traces of asbestos have been removed from the contaminated area, the contractors will use the HEPA vacuum and wet cleaning methods to ensure that all trace amounts of asbestos have been removed.
 They will then perform air testing and remove the barriers once the area has met clearance criteria.

-After all of the sheeting, barriers, signage, and other setup has been removed, a post-cleanup will occur, removing any traces of residue from the setup and work process.
+After all of the sheeting, barriers, signage, and other setup has been removed, a post-cleanup will occur the same day, removing any traces of residue from the setup and work process.
 Since cleanup is vital to the asbestos removal process, you will find that the area will be significantly cleaner than you may experience with normal contract work.

 When any material containing asbestos is removed, it needs to be secured in a leak-tight container while wet, labeled, and appropriately disposed of in a qualified waste site.
 Landfills equipped to take asbestos products will have specific methods to secure it so that the asbestos does not get released into the air.